Boemy/Powershell-Scripts/README.md

 Before running the script, make sure you have the following dependencies installed:

-- **Powershell:** The script is written in Powershl, so ensure that you have Powersell installed on your system.
+- **Powershell:** The script is written in Powershell, so ensure that you have Powershell installed on your system.

  - **AzureAD PowerShell Module**: The script utilizes the AzureAD Powershell module to manage user and group operations in Azure Active Directory.
 If the module is not already installed, the script will automatically install it for you.